Base44

 Avoid these common Base44 security pitfalls:

-Leaving API keys hardcoded in frontend code
+Leaving API keys in generated frontend JavaScript files

 Recommended Security Tools